jwang-sc/terraform-provider-launchdarkly/docs/resources/segment.md

 Optional:

+- `description` (String) A human-readable description of the segment rule.
 - `bucket_by` (String) The attribute by which to group contexts together.
 - `clauses` (Block List) List of nested blocks specifying the logical clauses to evaluate (see [below for nested schema](#nestedblock--rules--clauses))
 - `rollout_context_kind` (String) The context kind associated with this segment rule.
 This argument is only valid if `weight` is also specified.
 If omitted, defaults to `user`.